filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

     ...
     ```
+    Lassie fetches content in content-addressed archive (CAR) form, so in most cases you will need additional tooling to deal with CAR files.

-1. Install the [go-car](https://github.com/ipld/go-car) package using the Go package manager:
+2. Install the [go-car](https://github.com/ipld/go-car) package using the Go package manager:

     ```shell
     go install github.com/ipld/go-car/cmd/car@latest